Updated: Dec 13, 2021

-Congratulations!
-Your carpets, rugs and/or fabric has been protected by the best stain treatment in the world, ND Fiber Protector!
+Your carpets, rugs and/or fabric has been protected by the best stain treatment in the world, New Dimension's Fabric Protection.

 Please save this sheet for reference in how to care for your textiles and deal with spills.